mdewey/ROTR-players-guide/README.md

 ## Backstory
 ### FULL EXPLANATION

-To help create a meaningful character. a PC must answer the following questions: (Bottle caps may be earned for great backstories)
+To help create a meaningful character. a PC must answer the following questions: (Bottle caps, feats, traits, or other rewards  may be earned for great backstories)

 Fill out here: https://goo.gl/forms/L42aYYOepA3zopn12